Red-eared slider: Hibernation

 Red-eared sliders do not hibernate, but actually brumate; while they become less active, they do occasionally rise to the surface for food or air.
 Brumation can occur to varying degrees.
 In the wild, red-eared sliders brumate over the winter at the bottoms of ponds or shallow lakes.
-They generally become inactive in October, when temperatures fall below 10 C. During this time, the turtles enter a state of sopor, during which they do not eat or defecate, they remain nearly motionless, and the frequency of their breathing falls.
+They generally become inactive in October, when temperatures fall below 10 C. During this time, the terrapins enter a state of sopor, during which they do not eat or defecate, they remain nearly motionless, and the frequency of their breathing falls.
 Individuals usually brumate under water, but they have also been found under banks and rocks, and in hollow stumps.
 In warmer winter climates, they can become active and come to the surface for basking.
 When the temperature begins to drop again, however, they quickly return to a brumation state.
 Sliders generally come up for food in early March to as late as the end of April.

 Red-eared slider sunbathing: Heat absorption is more effective when their limbs are stretched outwards.

 During brumation, T. s. elegans can survive anaerobically for weeks, producing ATP from glycolysis.
-The turtle's metabolic rate drops dramatically, with heart rate and cardiac output dropping by 80% to minimize energy requirements.
+The terrapin's metabolic rate drops dramatically, with heart rate and cardiac output dropping by 80% to minimize energy requirements.

 The lactic acid produced is buffered by minerals in the shell, preventing acidosis.

 Red-eared sliders kept captive indoors should not brumate.